What makes Dublin such a special city? A few answers from our awesome team of local Spotters:

 “From the history and culture-steeped streets and the beauty of the green spaces to the graffiti that gives us character and the colourful and often zany characters I meet on a daily basis, there is very little about Dublin that I don’t love.” –Sarah

-Dublin has many different faces and personalities to offer, and we think it’s a shame that many tourists in the city only get to follow one beaten path through the city.
+Dublin has many different faces and personalities to offer his visitors.
+We think it’s a shame that many tourists only get to follow one beaten path through the city.
 To help you discover the sides of the city that our locals love, we picked some of the most unique hidden gems in the city.

 Beautiful hidden church for romantics